blmayer/ereandel/README.md

 You can setup a config file at `~/.config/astro/astro.conf` to configure *astro* the way you like.

 The file uses a simple `key=value` style, see the complete example for the default values below.

+hints:
+* `astro` will be appended to `cachehome`, the directory must be writable for your user.
-The `style-` keys must be ANSI style codes.
+* The `style-` keys must be ANSI style codes.

 ```
+cachehome=~/.cache/
 margin=8
 homepage=gemini.circumlunar.space
 style-header1=35;4;1